Good Cause Waiver

-- Explain any pending charges that might lead to your inclusion on the Department of Mental Health Employee Disqualification List.
+Explain any pending charges that might lead to your inclusion on the Department of Mental Health Employee Disqualification Registry.

 If an individual being considered for employment reveals the existence of a GCW or reveals the existence of an otherwise disqualifying finding, it is the employer’s responsibility to verify whether a GCW was granted and if the waiver is still valid.
 An Employer may verify the status by:

-- Calling the FCSR toll-free access line at 1-866-422-6872 and ask to have a GCW verified.
-The employer will need to provide the individuals full name and social security number in order to obtain verification of the waiver.
+- Calling the FCSR toll-free access line at 1-866-422-6872 and asking to have a GCW verified.
+The employer will need to provide the individual’s full name and social security number in order to obtain verification of the waiver.

 - Emailing the FCSR at firstname.lastname@example.org.